Creuna-Oslo/create-react-app/README.md

 ## Input detection
 `js/input-detection.js` is included in both the `client` and `static` bundles.
 It checks for mouse, touch and keyboard events and puts classnames on `<html>`:

-* `.mouse-user`: The last event was either a mouse or touch event
+* `.mouse-user`: The last event was either a mouse or touch event (this is removed when a keyboard event occurs)
 * `.touchevents`: The last event was a touch event
-* `.no-touchevents`: The last event was not a touch event By default, all focus outlines are disabled in `site.scss` when the `.mouse-user` class is present.
+* `.no-touchevents`: The last event was not a touch event

+By default, all focus outlines are disabled when the `.mouse-user` class is present (in `site.scss`).
+No class names are present if js is disabled in the browser, meaning focus outlines are preserved.

-You can use these to provide alternative styling based on input method (like disable hover effects for touch screens).
+You can use these classnames to provide alternative styling based on input method (like disabling hover effects for touch screens).

 ## Scripts
 Included is a couple of utility scripts for lazy people.
-You can use these from the terminal or within VS Code if you use that.
+You can use these from the terminal or from within VS Code if you use that.

 ### Create new component

-`yarn component component-name` creates the folder `source/components/component-name` and puts `component-name.jsx`, `component-name.scss` and `index.js` inside it.
-Sweeeeeet 🤩.
-You do need to restart webpack dev server in order for the `scss` file to be included.
+`yarn component component-name`

+This creates the folder `source/components/component-name` and puts `component-name.jsx`, `component-name.scss` and `index.js` inside it.
+Sweeeeeet! 😄 You do need to restart webpack dev server in order for the `scss` file to be noticed by webpack.

 ---

 ### Create new mockup page
+`yarn mockup page-name`

 Works much like the above script, but does not create a `.scss` file and creates a `.json` file for mockup data instead.
-Usage: `yarn mockup page-name`.
 You need to restart webpack dev server in order for the new page to show up on the front page of the mockup.

 ---

 ### Rename component
 `yarn rename old-name new-name`.
-This will rename the component folder, all of the files, and all css class names.
+This will rename:

+* the `old-name` folder
+* `old-name.jsx`
+* `old-name.scss`
+* The component name in `old-name.jsx` and `index.js`
+* all css class names in `old-name.jsx` and `old-name.scss`

+If you have sub-components in the same folder, these need to be renamed manually.

 ---

 ### Convert component to stateless
-`yarn to-stateless component-name` Will convert `source/components/component-name` to a stateless component if it can.
+`yarn to-stateless component-name`

+This will convert `source/components/component-name` to a stateless component if it can.
 These things need to happen before you can convert:

 * Remove all lifecycle methods
 * Remove all references to `this.state`